 Size matters… and container leasing companies know it

-Leasing companies own the largest share of shipping containers in the world and they are essentially a financial logistics tool in business to lease out the rights to use them.
+The container leasing market owns the largest share of shipping containers in the world.
+The companies are essentially a financial logistics tool in business to lease out the rights to use them.

 Any lease agreement comes with standard obligations from the lessee.
-Like returning the equipment that you basically “borrowed” in the same condition (more or less) that you received it in.
+Such as return the equipment in the same condition (more or less) that you received it in.
 Usually, the leasing company covers wear and tear to an extent, such as replacing stickers.
 Of course, leasing agreement conditions vary and are dependent on many factors.

 |Agreement||Duration||Maintenance and Repair||Drop-off Location|

-|Long-Term Lease||5-8 years||Lessee||super restrictive|
+|Long-Term Lease||5-8 years||Lessee||Very restrictive|

-|Short-Term Lease||greater than 6 months||Lessee||super restrictive|
+|Short-Term Lease||Greater than 6 months||Lessee||Very restrictive|

-|One-way lease||variable||Lessee||shipper’s desire|
+|One-way lease||Variable||Lessee||Shipper’s desire|

-Master lease agreements provide the most flexibility- but naturally, it comes at a higher price.
+Master lease agreements provide the most flexibility.
+This is why it often comes with a higher price.
 Some perks include a long list of pick-up and drop-off locations from which you can mix and match.
 By storing containers at the lessor’s depot, you save on storage fees.
 While you still have those hefty fines for drop-offs in disallowed locations, your options are much more numerous.
 Also, as opposed to the container quantity and rental rates which must be defined beforehand, these are flexible under a master lease.
-Thus, your container demand forecast doesn’t necessarily have to be spot on.
-Carriers that require super large fleets and unpredictable demand usually enter into this type of leasing contract.
-Also, as an added benefit of the higher cost, the leasing companies take the burden of repair, maintenance and repositioning.
+In other words: Your container demand forecast doesn’t necessarily have to be spot on.
+You’ve got enough flexibility in the lease.

-The lessee bears the costs of repair, maintenance and repositioning.
+The lessee bears the costs of repair, maintenance, and repositioning.
 Though term definitions vary, most leasing companies define long-term leases as between 5 and 8 years.
-Containers are usually brand new and many long-term lease agreements come with a negotiable clause which allows rental rates to be negotiated after a few years in light of depreciation and market volatility.
+For the long-term lease, containers are usually brand new.
+That’s why many long-term lease agreements come with a negotiable clause.
+This clause allows rental rates to be negotiated after a few years in light of depreciation and market volatility.

 Short-term container leasing is usually charged at higher rental rates.
 Similar to hiring a car, it’s great for turn around trips.
 One setback here, other than the higher cost, is the minimum time you must comply with to use the containers.
-Often times leasing companies don’t want to lease out containers for less than 6 months.
+Often leasing companies don’t want to lease out containers for less than 6 months.

 Well, that’s where the one-way container lease option comes in.

-A more regular case is when a leasing company needs a one-way move to get brand new containers from the container manufacturer to its customer.
+A more regular case is when a leasing company needs a one-way move to get brand-new containers from the container manufacturer to its customer.

-In order to avoid unexpected demurrage and detention costs, one-way leasing makes sense as you are not obligated to move and/or return the containers to and from the carrier within a certain time frame.
+Want to avoid unexpected demurrage and detention charges?
+Then one-way leasing makes sense.
+You’re not obligated to move and/or return the containers to and from the carrier within a certain time frame.